ktopcuoglu/gitlab-dbt-analytics/README.md

 ## Data Team

-# TODO: rbacovic
-The [handbook](https://about.gitlab.com/handbook/business-ops/data-team/) is the single source of truth for all of our documentation.
+The [Data Team main handbook page](https://about.gitlab.com/handbook/business-technology/data-team/) is the single source of truth for all of our documentation.

 ### Contributing